Legal Assitance for the Bereaved in Oakland

-Oakland probate lawyer, I understand that there are also limits to the liability.
-Furthermore,
+As an attorney, I understand that there are also limits to the liability.

-the surviving spouse will owe no more than fair market value of half the
+Furthermore, the surviving spouse will owe no more than fair market value

-property if it is judged to be community property, no matter what the
+of half the property if it is judged to be community property, no matter

 In short, while a spousal set-aside is worth pursuing to establish ownership legally,